Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/cache-loaders.md

 ## Generator inputs

-To generate cache loaders, the generator uses contextual `read list` REST operations in the model that have input parameters, as well as a valid `rest:method` and `xfk:enum-cache` elements nested inside their `config` element.
+To generate cache loaders, the generator uses contextual `read enum` REST operations in the model that have input parameters, as well as a valid `rest:method` and `xfk:enum-cache` elements nested inside their `config` element.

-It should also specify `id-param` and `desc-param` attributes that indicate which output parameters of the `read list` operation return the ID and Description of the record respectively.
+It should also specify `id-param` and `desc-param` attributes that indicate which output parameters of the `read enum` operation return the ID and Description of the record respectively.

 The ID is what is stored internally in the system when you select an item from that list, and also what you typically look up the record by.
 The Description is what is displayed to the user on the screen instead of (or in combination with) the ID.